KostyaTretyak/ng-stack/projects/api-mock/README.md

   ```
   and if the request comes with `URL == 'api/posts/123/comments'`, it will first call `firstCallback()` with `httpMethod == 'GET'`, then in result of this call will search for the item with `postId == 123`.
 Then `secondCallback()` will be called according to the algorithm described in the first two points, but with the `parents` argument, where there will be an array with one element `postId == 123`.

-If your route does not have the `dataCallback` property and not have `responseCallback` property, you will always receive `{ status: 200 }` as response.
+If your route does not have the `dataCallback` property and not have `responseCallback` property, and not have primary key in the `path`, you will always receive `{ status: 200 }` as response.

 The `dataCallback` property must contain a function of the following type: